dangkhoaow/freetool.online/app/projly/components/tasks/README.md

 ```

 This container centralizes:
-- Task loading and filtering logic
+- Task loading and filtering logic with recursive subtask fetching
 - Error handling and loading states
 - Filter management and persistence
-- Task hierarchy visualization
+- Comprehensive task hierarchy visualization for tasks at any nesting level
 - Add task dialog integration
+- Support for unlimited nesting depth of subtasks

 ### Integration with useTaskHierarchy Hook

-The `TasksContainer` uses the `useTaskHierarchy` hook to maintain consistent hierarchy management:
+The `TasksContainer` uses the `useTaskHierarchy` hook to maintain consistent hierarchy management for tasks at any nesting level:

 ```typescript
 // Determine effective hierarchy options based on context